OUR HOME FOR LGBT ART AND HISTORIC EPHEMERA

 DIVINE DRESSES

-Our December sale AFTER DARK was lucky enough to include a collection of famed drag queen Divine’s costume dress pieces and personal accessories.
+Our December catalog, AFTER DARK, was graced with an incredible consignment collection of famed drag queen Divine’s costume dress pieces and personal accessories.
 The items had been in storage, untouched since the 1989 Christie’s East sale of the performer’s estate.

 Our collection amounted to 5 group lots, with a total of 13 dresses and jumpsuits, a large collection of t-shirts, and another of Divine’s iconic headscarves.